docker-hy/docker-hy.github.io/docs/getting-started.md

 The course is suitable for anyone interested in Docker or containerization and has at least some experience with the Linux command line.
 It also helps if you have some experience in web development.

-### Updating of the material for the 2024 edition

-The 2024 edition of the course started on 11th March.
-The material is currently being updated.
-At the time of writing (16th March) the following parts have already been updated

-- Part 1
-- Part 2
-- Part 3 up to and including exercise 3.7

-You may continue already beyond the updated material but beware, there might be some outdated content!

 ### About different architectures and contributing

 Please note that while Docker runs on all major operating systems and even on ARM architecture, this course material may not cover platform-specific details for all operating systems.
 However, we've had students successfully complete the course using a variety of machines and operating systems.